top of page

 The Power of Holistic Reflection: Lessons, Gratitude, and Release

 True transformation begins with reflection.
-Before setting new goals, it’s important to pause and honor what the past season has taught you.
-Reflecting on lessons learned, practicing gratitude for growth (even the uncomfortable kind), and consciously releasing what no longer serves you creates space for change.
+Before setting new goals, it’s important to pause and honor what the past season has taught us.
+Reflecting on lessons learned, practicing gratitude for growth (even the uncomfortable kind), and consciously releasing what no longer serves us creates space for change.

-Reflection focus: What did this season reveal about your needs, values, and capacity?
+Reflection focus: What did this season reveal about my needs, values, and capacity?

-During your reflection, you might determine that you were not honoring your needs as you should, choosing to keep them unspoken instead of allowing others the opportunity to support you.
+During my reflection, you might determine that you were not honoring my needs as you should, choosing to keep them unspoken instead of allowing others the opportunity to support you.
 This year might have revealed a change in values that used to be a part of your foundation.
-This can feel scary, but give yourself grace as you navigate through the reconstruction process.
-Maybe this year revealed your lack of time boundaries – you say "yes" too often and to things that drain your energy or are misaligned with your values.
-Take time to do a thorough evaluation of your needs, values, and capacity.
+This can feel scary, but it's important to give yourself grace as you navigate through the reconstruction process.
+Maybe this year revealed your lack of time boundaries – you say "yes" too often to things that drain your energy or are misaligned with your values.
+Take some time to do a thorough evaluation of you needs, values, and capacity.

 Taking just 5 minutes to practice gratitude during the day can shift your mindset from hopelessness to hopefulness.
-Although growth is challenging, being grateful for the resilience you have developed, the lessons you have learned, and the person you now are or are becoming produces momentum to catapult us forward.
+Although growth is challenging, being grateful for the resilience you have developed, the lessons you have learned, and the person you now am or am becoming produces momentum to catapult you forward.

 How to Set Goals That Feel Aligned — Not Forced